Neroware/GodotRx/README.md

 ### Operators

-A large set of functional operator can be used to transform Observables to create new ones. **Be careful!
+A large set of functional operators can be used to transform observables into new ones. **Be careful!
 I have not tested them all...!**
 For more info, also check out the comments in the operator scripts!

 ## Final Thoughts